openhab/openhabian/CONTRIBUTING.md

 Testing is based on three pilars: A) *Installation of base system*, B) *Test Cases*, and C) *Static analysis using linter*.

 ### Test installation
 Test installations are done continuously using Docker on a Travis Virtual Machine and by testing on actual hardware, eg. Raspberry Pi.
 A Docker installation can be performed by three commands.
-Firstly a Docker image is built where the `openhabian` code is injected (see `dockerfile` for details):
+Firstly a Docker image is built where the `openhabian` code is injected (see `Dockerfile.*` for details):

 ```
 docker build --tag openhabian/openhabian-bats .